dskang/bemo-api/README.md

     GET /call/:target_id/poll?token=TOKEN

-    Returns {status: 'waiting'} if the other user has not responded to the call Returns {status: 'success', latitude: float, longitude: float} if the other user has accepted the call Returns {status: 'disconnected'} at most once if the other user has disconnected or timed out Returns {status: 'failure'} if the target is invalid
+    Returns {status: 'waiting'} if the other user has not responded to the call Returns {status: 'success', data: {latitude: float, longitude: float}} if the other user has accepted the call Returns {status: 'disconnected'} at most once if the other user has disconnected or timed out Returns {status: 'failure'} if the target is invalid